tthom119/ITCS4230-ProjectTwo/README.md

-This will be for ITCS 4230 second project.
+This will be for the second ITCS 4230 project.